 In mixed urinary incontinence, treatment should be directed towards the predominant symptom but may involve a combination of approaches.

 - Pelvic floor exercises and bladder training, as above, are first-line treatment, both in men and in women.

-- Newer antimuscarinic drugs such as darifenacin, solifenacin, tolterodine, and trospium are alternatives if oxybutynin is not well tolerated.
+- Newer antimuscarinic drugs such as darifenacin, solifenacin, tolterodine and trospium are alternatives.
 Extended-release or transdermal oxybutynin are other possibilities.